Probate Q&A Series

 • Notice to Creditors: Publish notice under N.C.
 Gen. Stat. § 28A-19-2 to trigger the creditors’ filing period.

-• Claim Deadlines: General creditors have three months; related parties have up to one year (N.C.
+• Claim Deadlines: General creditors have three months; certain claims by the personal representative, the personal representative’s spouse, agents, or attorneys are governed by different statutory rules (N.C.
 Gen. Stat. § 28A-19-3).

-• Proof of No Claims: Provide your title insurer with a clerk’s certificate, affidavit or court order showing no open claims.
+• Proof of No Claims: Provide your title insurer with an affidavit or court order showing claims have been addressed, if required.

 • Indemnity or Escrow: If any claim remains unresolved, title insurers may require an indemnity agreement or holdback.